Weave Code

 • Look elsewhere if:

-• You only support one test framework (e.g., PHPUnit) and syntax errors are rare/non-critical.
+• Your project uses only one test framework (e.g., PHPUnit) and syntax errors are rare or non-critical.

 How to Pitch It (Stakeholders)